anvitasuresh/IDS706_week2_DataAnalysis/README.md

 [![CI](https://github.com/anvitasuresh/IDS706_week2_DataAnalysis/actions/workflows/ci.yml/badge.svg)](https://github.com/anvitasuresh/IDS706_week2_DataAnalysis/actions/workflows/ci.yml)

 **Course:** IDS 706 – Data Engineering
-**Goal:** Build a simple, end-to-end data analysis: ingest data, clean and preprocess using pandas, data transformations, machine learning model using random forest implementation for feature importance, visualizations with matplotlib, plus a Polars vs Pandas performance comparison.
+**Goal:** We want to build a simple, end-to-end data analysis pipeline.
+It must include steps such as ingesting data, cleaning and preprocessing using pandas, transforming data and extracting critical features, implementing a machine learning model like random forests for feature importance, creating visualizations with matplotlib, plus comparing Polars vs Pandas performance.
 Additionally, create meaningful unit and system tests and set up a development environment using Dev Container and Docker.
-Lastly, set up Continuous Integration and refactor the code to ensure reproducibility for future use.
+Lastly, set up Continuous Integration and refactor the code to ensure that the code is reproducible and easy to follow.

 ---